 The Actor’s Essentials

 Headshot.
 Whether you’re looking for an agent or going solo, you need a great headshot.
+A selfie in the bathroom is not appropriate under any circumstances, I don’t care how good you think you look in it!
+If you’ve done some training, and you’re serious about pursuing acting – it’s time to invest in professional headshots.
 We have some awesome resources on headshots.

 Agents.
 Look, having an agent is really important.
 If you want to go from amateur to professional this is an important step.
+Agents will be able to open doors that you never can open on your own.
+They have good relationships with casting directors and directors and should work day in, day out to get you auditions.
+Without an agent, you have to do all that work yourself, and it’s really tough!
 Check out how to get an acting agent.

-Your actors toolkit is well stocked.
-You have a great headshot, reel and hopefully an agent.
-You need to start landing roles.
+Great, now your actors toolkit is well stocked.
+You have a great headshot and showreel and now you need to start landing roles.
 Here’s how:

 Be open.
 Taking direction is one of the main factors in nailing auditions.
 It’s important to always be flexible in your preparation.
-If a director gives you a note, take in on wholeheartedly.
+If a director gives you a note, take it on wholeheartedly.

 Walk away.
 Once the audition is over, walk away.
 Don’t get caught up in the outcome.
 Think of it as an opportunity to act.

 More in depth auditioning guide here.